Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 - Handpicking Japanese beetles is the best way to get rid of them because, as noted above, while they are feeding on a plant, they are emitting a pheromone that attracts other Japanese beetles to that plant.
 By removing them from the plant, you remove the attraction for other beetles.
 Of course, nowadays we would use soapy water which is less expensive and more environmentally friendly than gasoline.

-Another environmentally friendly solution to killing Japanese beetles is to use fruit cocktail.
+- Use fruit cocktail, another environmentally friendly solution to killing Japanese beetles.
 Open the can and leave it to ferment in the sun for a week.
 Then place it in a pail.
 Fill the pail with water up to the rim of the can.
 The fermented fruit will attract the beetles who then drown in the water.

 The joke that the best place for a Japanese beetle trap is in your neighbor’s yard is true.
 Traps baited with pheromones attract a lot of Japanese beetles, however most never make it into the trap.
 Instead, they stop and feed on nearby plants.
 Setting the traps will only lure more beetles into your yard, increasing the damage to your landscape.

 You can try to discourage Japanese beetles from feeding on your plants by surrounding them with plants that repel them such as garlic, tansy, catnip and chives.